-We do not have FDA approval for our system and our success will depend heavily on the success of our pivotal studies for the C-Pulse System.
-Any failure or significant delay in successfully completing our pivotal study or obtaining regulatory approvals could harm our business, results of operations, financial condition and prospects and require us to seek additional funding.
+We do not have FDA approval for our system and our success will depend heavily on the success of any future clinical trials for the C-Pulse System.
+Any failure or significant delay in successfully completing our clinical trials or obtaining regulatory approvals could harm our business, results of operations, financial condition and prospects and require us to seek additional funding.

 Upon completion of the six-month follow-up period for our feasibility study, we submitted the study's clinical data to the FDA in November 2011.
 In November 2012, the FDA provided us with unconditional approval to initiate a pivotal study.
-The COUNTER HFTM study is designed to enroll 388 patients randomized 1:1 to treatment (C-Pulse implantation) versus optimal medical therapy, at up to 40 participating hospitals and clinics.
+The COUNTER HF study was designed to enroll 388 patients randomized 1:1 to treatment (C-Pulse implantation) versus optimal medical therapy, at up to 40 participating hospitals and clinics.
 The primary efficacy endpoint of the study is defined as freedom from worsening heart failure resulting in hospitalization, LVAD implantation, cardiac transplantation or heart failure related death.
-We commenced enrollment in the U.S. Counter HF study in September 2013 and concluded 2014 with 40 enrollments, 21 activated centers, and 12 additional centers committed to participate.
-On February 25, 2015, we announced that we had received unconditional approval from the FDA to conduct an interim analysis of COUNTER HF, which could reduce the overall duration of the trial.
-On March 6, 2015, we announced that COUNTER HF had reached a pre-determined pausing point and we temporarily suspended enrollment in accordance with the study protocol.
-The FDA has responded to our pause notification and has advised that we submit an IDE supplement to discuss the reasons for the temporary suspension and a plan for study resumption.
-We submitted the document to the FDA on March 16, 2015.
-This supplement carries up to a 30-day review period by the FDA.
+We commenced enrollment in the U.S. Counter HF study in September 2013.
+In February 2015, we announced that we had received unconditional approval from the FDA to conduct an interim analysis of COUNTER HF, which could have reduced the overall duration of the trial.
+In March 2015, we announced that COUNTER HF had reached a pre-determined pausing point and we temporarily suspended enrollment in accordance with the study protocol.
+In May 2015, we announced that the FDA had approved the resumption of patient enrollment in the study and we began the process of reactivating clinical sites and of resuming patient enrollment into the study.
+We concluded 2015 with 66 enrollments, 35 randomizations, 29 activated centers and 9 additional centers committed to participate.
+As we evaluated the pace of enrollment into our pivotal and post market studies, we determined that enrolling these studies would take much longer than anticipated as a result of the invasiveness of the implant procedure and requirements imposed by the trial design.
+As a result, on March